ADULT NURSING

 Evidence Based Practice - Service Improvement Project

 Service improvement is at the heart of how we ensure and improve the quality of the service-user experience.
 This module will provide you with the knowledge and skills to enable you to write a Service Improvement Project based on an evaluation of a student-selected aspect of a service in practice.
 Your project may relate to any aspect of a service which could be improved, with an aim of enhancing the service-user experience.
 This might relate to care in a clinical or community setting or may be concerned with processes and resources.
 The project needs to identify how quality care may be enhanced and good practice disseminated.
 You will also include realistic recommendations for achieving this and a reflection on the personal and professional skills required for its implementation.
 In undertaking this module, you will receive practical advice, extend your academic knowledge, and have the support of a group of peers engaged in their own service improvement challenges.
 The four-week service improvement placement in week 3-6 of the module, will expose you to contemporary quality of care initiatives, audits, research projects, service improvements that are occurring within the organisation.
 Whilst working with your Practice Assessor/Practice Supervisors and the patient/client group, you will be able to explore your topic.
+For BSc (Hons) Nursing (Adult) and BSc Nursing (Mental Health) In undertaking this module, you will receive practical advice, extend your academic knowledge, and have the support of a group of peers engaged in their own service improvement challenges.
+The 4-week service improvement placement in week 3-6 of the module, will expose you to contemporaty quality of care initiatives, audits, research projects, service iprovements that are occurring within the organisation.
+Whilst working with your Practice Assessor/Practice Supervisors and the patient/client group, you will be able to explore your topic.
 On return to university you will use secondary evidence from a review of literature to appraise, evaluate and apply it to the service improvement issue.
 Within your summative report, you will be required to make analytical and objective judgements on the evidence and the potential impact on the quality and standards of care, safe working practices, risks, and service-user outcomes.
 The summative report will conclude with action plans and recommendations for change and clinicians and service users will be invited from partner organisations to support the assessment of the student verbal presentations of their improvement plan.
 Although you will not be implementing the project as part of the module, you will make an evidence-based plan to do so which you will present at the end of the module.

 Nursing Practice - Part 3

 This module will be delivered in part 3 of the BSc (Hons) nursing programme.
-The module prepares the student for their practice placements that run across part 3 of the programme and prepares them for the third progression point and registration as a Registered Nurse (Adult).
-The module s focus is professional values and the delivery of safe, holistic compassionate care and the assessment and management of patients with complex health care needs, in partnership with the service user and the inter-professional team.
-Students are taught skills in small groups using skills equipment, mannequins, low and high-fidelity simulation and Virtual Reality.
-Students will engage with the 7 platforms and 2 annexes identified by the Future Nurse: Standards of Proficiency for Registered Nurses (2018), reflectingvwhat the NMC expect a newly registered nurse to know and be capable of doing safely and proficiently at the start of their career.
-This module defines the skills and proficiencies student nurses require by the end of Part 3, as directed by the Practice Assessment Document (PAD 3) prior to professional registration on the NMC register.
-Aims: To enable students to achieve the progression point criteria for Part 3 as set out in the Future Nurse: Standards of Proficiency for Registered Nurses (2018) To enable students to prepare for and consolidate practice learning opportunities including placements and simulation experiences.
+The module prepares you for your practice placements that run across part 3 of the programme and prepares you for the third progression point and registration as a Registered Nurse (Adult or Mental Health).
+The module's focus is professional values and the delivery of safe, holistic compassionate care and the assessment and management of patients with complex health care needs, in partnership with the service user and the inter-professional team.
+You are taught skills in small groups using skills equipment, mannequins, low and high-fidelity simulation and Virtual Reality.
+You will engage with the 7 platforms and 2 annexes identified by the Future Nurse: Standards of Proficiency for Registered Nurses (2018), reflecting what the NMC expect a newly registered nurse to know and be capable of doing safely and proficiently at the start of your career.
+This module defines the skills and proficiencies you as a student nurse is required to achieve by the end of Part 3, as directed by the Practice Assessment Document (ePAD 3) prior to professional registration on the NMC register.
+Aims: To enable you to achieve the progression point criteria for Part 3 as set out in the Future Nurse: Standards of Proficiency for Registered Nurses (2018) To enable you to prepare for and consolidate practice learning opportunities including placements and simulation experiences.

 Transition to Professional Practice in Complex Care Environments

-This module will enable the student to reflect upon their personal and professional growth throughout their degree; drawing on evidence of learning and development compiled throughout the programme.
+This module will enable you to reflect upon your personal and professional growth throughout your degree; drawing on evidence of learning and development compiled throughout the programme.
 It will foster the development and application of leadership, management and inter-professional team working concepts, required for effective clinical practice and positive patient outcomes.
-This module will enable students to reflect on the skills necessary to facilitate the transition to a Registered Nurse (Adult).
-This module acknowledges that nursing care should take into consideration the individual s wishes, their culture and the services available within the current political landscape.
-It expands the students consideration of the care environment and service provision to provide enhanced care delivery.
+This module will enable you to reflect on the skills necessary to facilitate the transition to a Registered Nurse (Adult OR Mental Health).
+This module acknowledges that nursing care should take into consideration the individual's wishes, their culture and the services available within the current political landscape.
+It expands the your consideration of the care environment and service provision to provide enhanced care delivery.
 This module examines the cultural, political and psychosocial influences in and on multi-disciplinary healthcare provision.
 Aims: To consolidate the knowledge and skills to support personal and professional development in order to become a Registered Nurse (Adult) in readiness to apply for NMC registration To develop knowledge and skills related to leadership, management and team working within diverse and multidisciplinary healthcare settings

 The modules listed above for this course are regularly reviewed to ensure they are up to date and informed by industry as well as the latest teaching methods.
 On occasion, we may need to make unexpected changes to modules – if this occurs, we will contact all offer holders as soon as possible.